Why AI visionary Andrew Ng teaches humans to teach computers

-As a way to get machines to learn without supervision, he has trained them to recognise cats in YouTube videos without being told what cats were.
-And he revolutionised this field, known as artificial intelligence, by adopting graphics chips meant for video games.
+As a way to get machines to learn without supervision, he has trained them to recognize cats in YouTube videos without being told what cats were.
+And he revolutionized this field, known as artificial intelligence, by adopting graphics chips meant for video games.

 To push the boundaries of artificial intelligence further, one of the world's most renowned researchers in the field says many more humans need to get involved.
 So his focus now is on teaching the next generation of AI specialists to teach the machines.